KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 * Hummus and triscuits instead of dairy-based dip and potato chips
 * Grapes, strawberries, or blueberries instead of an egg, bacon, and croissant breakfast sandwich or afternoon snack containing refined sugar
 * A low cholesterol salad as a quick, healthy meal or snack
-* A salmon filet drizzled with olive oil, lemon juice, and a bit of honey, baked and served with steamed veggies or rice instead of a hamburger or dairy-based dinner
+* A salmon filet drizzled with olive oil, lemon juice, and a bit of honey, baked and served with steamed veggies or rice instead of a hamburger, chicken, or dairy-based dinner
-* Almond milk or skim/low-fat milk instead of whole milk (almond milk is not a doctor's recommendation, just a personal preference at times)
+* Almond milk or skim/fat-free milk instead of whole milk (almond milk is not a doctor's recommendation, just a personal preference at times)

 ![](2025-recap-images/giant-grapes.jpg)
 A giant black grape from Kroger compared to a red grape of more normal size.
 So delicious.
 You can practically eat them with a knife and fork.